Prakhar-25/MovieMentor-Movie-Recommendation-/README.md

 This project is a movie recommendation system that employs machine learning techniques, specifically K-Nearest Neighbors (KNN) algorithm and cosine similarity, to provide personalized movie recommendations to users.

 ## Overview
 The movie recommendation system is built using a dataset of movies and user ratings.
-It leverages the KNN algorithm to find similar movies based on simialrity in ratings and recommends those movies to the user.
+It leverages the KNN algorithm to find similar movies based on similarity in ratings and recommends those movies to the user.
 The similarity between movies is calculated using cosine similarity, a measure of the similarity between two non-zero vectors.
 ## Technologies Used

 - Python: Programming language used for implementing the recommendation system.